 Rise of the robots

-Recently, I had the privilege of taking part in a robotics workshop for schoolchildren – thanks to my ownership of a real humanoid robot.
-Robotics, coding, AI, and even computer ethics are things that many of today’s primary school kids are being taught.
-Indeed, the UK government says that every child in that age group must know what algorithms are: the sequential, operational steps behind every piece of software.
+Recently, I had the privilege of taking part in a robotics workshop for schoolchildren – thanks to my ownership of a humanoid robot.
+Robotics, coding, AI, and even computer ethics are things that many of today’s primary school kids are being taught about.
+The UK government says that every child in that age group must know what algorithms are: the sequential, operational steps behind every piece of software.
 Turn left, turn right, switch on, switch off.

 But as I will explain, we’re all singing ‘The Algorithm Song’ every day, and it’s not always to such a happy tune.
-And our fascination with robots is really just a minor-key refrain in what is already the soundtrack to this century: the rise of automation and machine-based decision-making – sometimes based on increasingly antisocial rules.
+And our fascination with humanoid robots is really just a minor-key refrain in what is already the soundtrack to this century: the rise of machine-based decision-making, sometimes based on increasingly antisocial rules.

-Gimmick or not, the stated aim of the venture isn’t to increase the sum of human happiness; it’s to reduce HR costs and increase efficiency, and thus make the hotel’s shareholders wealthier.
-We could describe that as the core rule of the system, its basic condition.
-On top of that rule are written the algorithms that make it real – step-by-step operational instructions that each robot follows in pursuit of a pre-defined outcome.
+Gimmick or not, the stated aim of the venture isn’t to increase the sum of human happiness, it is to reduce HR costs and increase efficiency, and so make the hotel’s shareholders wealthier.
+We could describe that as the core condition of the system.
+On top of that rule are written the algorithms to make it real – step-by-step operational instructions that each robot follows in pursuit of pre-defined outcomes.

-So essentially, the hotel’s human guests are entering a money-making machine that also offers them a place to sleep.
-And as the Internet of Things grows, highly automated environments will proliferate, removing job after job from the human employment market.
+Essentially, the hotel’s human guests are entering a money-making machine that offers them a place to sleep.
+And as the Internet of Things grows, highly automated environments like this will proliferate.
 In the future, 47 per cent of all jobs will be automated, according to Dr Anders Sandberg, James Martin research Fellow at Oxford University’s Future of Humanity Institute.

-However, the Japanese obsession with manufacturing synthetic copies of themselves is really a piece of epic misdirection.
-Creating a mechanical device that can walk, talk, and resemble a human is just a physical engineering challenge; it has little to do with the programming, intelligence, or intention behind the scenes.
+However, the Japanese obsession with manufacturing synthetic copies of themselves is little more than a diversion.
+Creating a mechanical device that can walk and talk is just a physical engineering challenge; it has little to do with the programming, intelligence, or intention behind the scenes.